fdonnet/dapper-sql-generator/README.md

 The repo/dal for each table **will be defined as "partial"**. => You will be able to extend your functionnalities outside of the generated files (via a new file for the interface or the class definition).

-In the settings, you can define the connection string **name** that will be injected via netcore IConfiguration object in the BaseRepo settings:
+In the settings, you can define the connection string **name** that will be injected via netcore IConfiguration object in the DbContext settings:

 ![Alt text](/img/repoconstring.png?raw=true "Connection name")